jrpotter/notebook/notes/linkers/elf.md

 %%ANKI
 Basic
-In what section of an ELF file would a `printf` format string be found in?
+In what ELF section would a `printf` format string be found in?
 Back: `.rodata`
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 Tags: c17::printf